perguth/node-streams/README.md

 - **Methods**
 	- `._write(chunk, encoding, callback)`
 	"chunk" Will always be a buffer unless the decodeStrings option was set to false and an encoding is given.
-	Call this function (optionally with an error argument) when you are done processing the supplied chunk.
+	Call the often "next" named callback function (optionally with an error argument) when you are done processing the supplied chunk.

 ## Duplex